 The keys or rights to Presidency of organizations in the Church are held by the Melchizedek Priesthood, and are generally found held by High Priests.
 This means that the Prophet, though a prophet and an apostle, is also a High Priest.
 The apostles are all High Priests, the quorums of the Seventy are all High Priests, all members of Stake Presidencies, and even Bishoprics are High Priests.
 Patriarchs and temple Sealers, those who perform eternal marriages, are also High Priests.

 High Priests tend to be, but are not required to be, the older brethren in the ward.
 Sometimes you will find a High Priest in his mid twenties, though this is unusual.
 High Priests focus on Missionary work by serving missions after they retire, and by serving in the temples as ordinance workers.
-I play the organ in the temple for three hours every Saturday morning as part of my church service.
+I used to play the organ in the temple for three hours every Saturday morning as part of my church service.
 High Priests are responsible for conducting and presiding over meetings of the church.
 High Priests also do many service projects as they are generally placed in charge of looking after the widows and some of the single sisters in the ward.